Humanity's Ancient Relative Is Much Younger Than Previously Thought

 Fossils of Homo naledi — a small-brained ancient relative of the human species discovered in a South Africa cave system two years ago — have revealed that they roamed earth at the same time as the earliest members of the human race, scientists say.

-Research published in the journal eLife says that when the skeletons were first discovered, scientists thought they could be as ancient as two million years old.
+Research published in the journal eLife says that when the skeletons were first discovered, scientists thought they could be as ancient as 2.5 million years old.
 However, the team is now reporting that the fossils are actually between 236,000 and 335,000 years old — which would mean the species existed at the same time as the earliest humans evolved.

 "These new findings demonstrate why it can be unwise to try to predict the age of a fossil based only on its appearance, and emphasize the importance of dating specimens via independent tests," their report says.